Last Updated on September 20, 2022 by Annie M. Moore

 Type 2C – This is the most coarse of the type 2 hair.
 It gets rough quickly and has to be styled or combed frequently to keep it tidy.

-- You should apply caution when blow drying your hair, especially regarding the heat setting.
-If you set it too high and keep it too long on your hair, you will end up with stiff and dry hair.
+- When blow-drying your hair, you should apply caution, especially regarding the heat setting.
+If you set it too high and keep it too long on your hair, you will have stiff and dry hair.
 Using a moisturizing cream or leave-in conditioner after the drying will help regain the hair moisture.

 Hair Type 3